jacksonn455/wallet-service/README.md

 The service is built using a modular architecture, following best practices for scalability and maintainability:

+- **Domain-Driven Architecture**: Organized by domain, facilitating navigation, testing, and future refactoring.
+This approach aligns with principles like Domain-Driven Design (DDD) and Clean Architecture.
 - **API Layer:** Handles HTTP requests and responses, input validation, and authentication.
 - **Service Layer:** Contains business logic for wallet and transaction management.
 - **Repository Layer:** Abstracts data access using Prisma ORM for PostgreSQL.